 There can be multiple arbitrary lattices that can be induced among the global states.
 A system cannot guarantee convergence while traversing an arbitrary lattice.
 To guarantee convergence, we design the predicate $\mathcal{P}$ such that it fulfils some properties, and guarantees reachability to an optimal state. $\mathcal{P}$ is used by the nodes to determine if they are \imped, using \Cref{definition:impedensable-node}.
 Thus, in any suboptimal global state, there will be at least one \imped node.
 Formally,

-\begin{definition}\cite{Garg2020}\textit{Lattice-linear predicate (LLP).} $\mathcal{P}$ is an LLP with respect to a $\prec$-lattice induced among the global states iff $\forall s\in S: \lnot\mathcal{P}(s) \Rightarrow \exists i:\textsc{\Imped}(i,s,\mathcal{P})$. \end{definition}
+\begin{definition}\cite{Garg2020}\textbf{Lattice-linear predicate (LLP).} $\mathcal{P}$ is an LLP with respect to a $\prec$-lattice induced among the global states iff $\forall s\in S: \lnot\mathcal{P}(s) \Rightarrow \exists i:\textsc{\Imped}(i,s,\mathcal{P})$. \end{definition}

 Now we complete the definition of lattice-linear problems.
-In a lattice-linear problem $P$, given any suboptimal global state $s$, we can identify all and the only nodes which cannot retain their local states. $\mathcal{P}$ is thus designed conserving this nature of the subject problem $P$.
+In a lattice-linear problem $P$, given any suboptimal global state $s$, $P$ specifies all and the only nodes which cannot retain their local states.
+The predicate $\mathcal{P}$ is thus designed conserving this nature of the subject problem $P$.

-\begin{definition} \textit{Lattice-linear problems}.
+\begin{definition} \textbf{Lattice-linear problems}.
 Problem $P$ is lattice-linear iff there exists a predicate $\mathcal{P}$ and a $\prec$-lattice such that

 \begin{itemize} \item $P$ is deemed solved iff the system reaches a state where $\mathcal{P}$ is true, \item $\mathcal{P}$ is lattice-linear with respect to the $\prec$-lattice induced among the states in $S$, i.e., $\forall s: \neg \mathcal{P}(s) \Rightarrow \exists i:\textsc{\Imped}(i,s,\mathcal{P})$, and \item $\forall s:(\forall i:\textsc{\Imped}(i,s,\mathcal{P})\Rightarrow (\forall s':\mathcal{P}(s')\Rightarrow s'[i]\neq s[i]))$. \end{itemize} \end{definition}